grumpypixel/flatconfig/README.md

 - Unquoted values are trimmed; quoted values preserve whitespace and `=`
 - Empty unquoted values become `null` (explicit reset)
 - Encoding is lossy (comments and blank lines are dropped)

+## Design Philosophy

+`flatconfig` follows a single guiding idea:
+**flat, simple, predictable.**

+No nested scopes, no hidden semantics, no parser magic.
+Every line means exactly what it says — `key = value`.

+This makes configuration files:

+- easy to hand-edit and diff,
+- trivial to merge and override,
+- and safe to parse in any environment (Flutter, CLI, Web, or server).

+The goal isn’t to replace JSON, YAML, or TOML — but to offer a lightweight middle ground: human-friendly like INI, yet strict and structured enough for automated tools.

+> `flatconfig` keeps your config files boring — in the best possible way. 😌

 ## See Also